Jayne Marie Mansfield: Biography

+Her mother died two weeks later in a car wreck near New Orleans.
+The young hired driver also was killed, as was Sam Brody.
+Three of the younger children were in the backseat, and received some injuries.

+Jayne Marie was the only one of the children to attend her mother's funeral on July 3, 1967, because her younger half-siblings were all under the age of 10.

-In 1968, wrongful death lawsuits were filed on behalf of Jayne Marie and Matt Cimber, Jayne's husband from September 24, 1964, to July 11, 1965, and producer-director of her last film Single Room Furnished, the former for $4.8 million and the latter for $2.7 million.
+In 1968, wrongful death lawsuits for varying amounts were filed related to the death of Jayne Mansfield on behalf of her daughter and of her former husband, Matt Cimber, the producer-director of her last film.
+They sued the parents of the driver, the business owner of the car that crashed into the back of a truck, and the owner of the car.
+Their insurers settled the claims involving them.
+They were dismissed as defendants with no disclosure of amounts.

+After a 16-day trial in 1971, the jury found that the driver of the car (who also died) was negligent, and that the driver of the truck (into which Mansfield's car crashed) was not negligent.
+The driver of a mosquito fog-spraying vehicle was judged negligent for causing the following truck to reduce speed, which Mansfield's driver had not realized, but this was not determined to be a proximate cause of the crash.
+The judgment was affirmed on appeal.

-In 1970, she married Barry Lang in Las Vegas, Nevada; the couple had one son but were later divorced.
-In March 1979, she declared her plan to write a biography of her mother.
+In 1970, Jayne Marie married Barry Lang in Las Vegas, Nevada.
+The couple had one son but were later divorced.

+In March 1979, she announced her plan to write a biography of her mother.
+She had not completed a manuscript as of June 2017.

-As of 2008, Mansfield is in a long-term relationship and frequently visits her grandchildren.
+As of 2008, Jayne Marie was in a long-term relationship.
+She frequently visits her grandchildren.

 Modeling

-Mansfield is the first Playboy nude model whose mother was featured nude as well.
+Jayne Marie is the first Playboy nude model whose mother was featured nude as well.
 Her 7-page pictorial in the magazine's July 1976 issue, titled Jayne's Girl, was photographed by Dwight Hooker.
 Hooker made the pictorial in a vintage Southern context, including monochromatic images.
 The accompanying text makes a comparison to her mother and the differences between the two, though Jayne Marie said in an interview that she is "not capitalizing on her bosom as (my) mother did" for the pictorial.
 In describing her, art historian Anthony W. Lee together with photographer Diane Arbus wrote, "Jayne Marie Mansfield has her mother's rounded features and mysterious eyes."